A guide to using hydroelastic contact in practice.

 - For objects that are nominally rigid, starting with zero-damping is good.

 - If the behavior seems “jittery”, gradually increase the amount of dissipation.
-Typical values would remain in the range [0, 3] with 1 being a typical damping amount.
+Typical values would remain in the range [0, 100] with 10 to 50 being a typical damping amount.

 - Remember, as this value increases, your simulation will lose energy at a higher rate.